OpenHPS/openhps-core/README.md

 The framework is open source and is mainly developed by PhD Student Maxim Van de Wynckel as part of his research towards *Hybrid Positioning and Implicit Human-Computer Interaction* under the supervision of Prof. Dr. Beat Signer.

 ## Contributing
-Use of OpenHPS and contributions to the components are highly encouraged.
-However, the framework will only officially release to the public in September 2020
+Use of OpenHPS, contributions and feedback is highly appreciated.
+Please read our [contributing guidelines](CONTRIBUTING.md) for more information.